jwells-github/Problem-A-Saving-the-Universe/README.md

 # Problem-A-Saving-the-Universe
-Problem A as part of  Qualification Round of the 2008 Google Code Jam
+Problem A as part of the Qualification Round of the 2008 Google Code Jam

-Problem
+## Problem

 The urban legend goes that if you go to the Google homepage and search for "Google", the universe will implode.
 We have a secret to share...
 It is true!
 Please don't try it, or tell anyone.
 All right, maybe not.
 We are just kidding.